-Affordable infrastructure, low wages, big labor pool, and a strong work culture were all good reasons why satellite television provider DirecTV (DTV) chose Cali, Colombia as its newest Pan-American contact center hub.
+Affordable infrastructure, low wages, a large labor pool and strong work culture were all good reasons why satellite television provider DirecTV (DTV) chose Cali, Colombia as its newest Pan-American contact center hub.
 That’s what Site Director Fabian Saavedra shared with us during an interview earlier this week.
 According to Saavedra, their decision to go with Cali in 2008 has proved decisive to DTV’s success in Latin America, which currently dominates the subscription TV market across Venezuela, Argentina, Chile, Colombia, and Puerto Rico.

 But with over two million customers and hockey stick forecasts, Saavedra’s 1,400-agent Cali team is being stretched to its limits.
 Thankfully for DTV and other contact center operators in the region, there is plenty of Spanish-speaking talent to go around.

-Cali is situated in what’s known as the Cauca Valley (la valle) where, according to investment promotion group Invest Pacific, the flat geography makes it ideal and cheap to build both edifices and new infrastructure.
-“Our second option was to expand in Bogota, but with real estate in Cali at half the price, it proved to make more sense for us,” explained Saavedra.
+Cali is situated in what’s known as the Cauca Valley (la valle) where, according to investment promotion group Invest Pacific, the flat geography makes it ideal and cheap to build both new edifices and infrastructure.
+“Our second option was to expand in Bogota, but with real estate in Cali at half the price, it made more sense for us,” explained Saavedra.
 Likewise, the cost of living is 25 percent less in Cali (CPI data) than in her neighbor to the north, where some weary commuters can anticipate travel times in excess of two hours each way.

 Quick Stats on Valle del Cauca